imthefounder/dao-governance-platform/README.md

 - The contract is pausable.
 - The contract is ERC20Permit compliant.

-### GovToken.sol
+### `GovToken.sol`

 This is the smart contract for the governance token of the community.
 The contract is based on the ERC20Votes contract of the OpenZeppelin.
+The contract also records the amount of utility token that one holder has burned.

+Only the voting power exchange contract has the right to update the amount of utility token that one holder has burned.

 #### Use cases and functions explanation